aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XLAM in Android via Java" h2="Transform XPS to XLAM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XPS to XLAM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XPS to XLSX.
-Secondly, you can convert XLSX to XLAM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>
+XPS to XLAM conversion is a useful feature for Android applications.
+XPS is a fixed-layout document format that preserves document formatting and enables file sharing.
+XLAM is a Microsoft Excel macro-enabled add-in file format that allows users to store VBA macro code.
+Converting XPS to XLAM allows users to access the content of XPS documents in Excel and use the VBA macro code.

+<h2>How Aspose.Total Helps for XPS to XLAM Conversion</h2>
+Aspose.Total for Android via Java is a powerful suite of APIs that enables developers to integrate XPS to XLAM conversion feature within their Android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java is a PDF manipulation API that enables developers to convert XPS to XLSX.
+It provides a wide range of features such as document conversion, text extraction, document signing, annotation, and much more.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables developers to convert XLSX to XLAM.
+It provides features such as spreadsheet manipulation, data import/export, chart creation, formula calculation, and much more.

+By using Aspose.Total for Android via Java, developers can easily integrate XPS to XLAM conversion feature within their Android applications.
+It is a cost-effective solution that helps developers to save time and effort while developing their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}